clelidm/MinCompSpin_Greedy/README.md

      >                            - 000000001, this part contains the spin s1 alone.

    - **Working in the new basis:** The code compares MCMs that correspond to a partition of the basis operators provided.
         - **Conversion to the new basis:** Consider a basis with $r$ independent operators (necessarily $r\leq n$).
 In the new basis, the datapoints will then be written over $r$ binary variables, each corresponding to one of the basis variables.
-The code will order the basis operators from the right to the left, i.e. the rightmost bit corresponds to the first operator (sig_1) in the basis file (encoded by the binary string in the first line of the file):
+The code will **order the basis operators from the right to the left**, i.e. the rightmost bit corresponds to the first operator (sig_1) in the basis file (encoded by the binary string in the first line of the file):

           >      sig_1 = 1rst operator in the basis file = corresponds to the RIGHTmost bit
           >      sig_n = last operator in the basis file = corresponds to the LEFTmost bit